 corruption personnel imprisonment paper

 legislation scrutiny policy system

 harm service laundering punishment

-measure vulnerability depositor money

-circumstance countermeasure fraud principle
+measure vulnerability depositor money circumstance countermeasure fraud principle

-2. Fill in the gaps with the articles if they are nec essary.
+2. Fill in the gaps with the ar rticles if the v are necessary

 1. In national and international legislation, there are laws interpreted as counteraction to corruption.
-2. Economic crimes are initially directed towardseconomic policy of the state and cause harm to its financial interests.
+Economic crimes are initially directed towards economic policy of the state and cause harm to its financial interests.
 3. Each separate type of economic crime is best addressed by combination of countermeasures.
 4. The challenge of money laundering and tax evasion is made much easier when the offender is able to shift funds around undetected.
 5. bank fraud is the use of potentially illegal means to obtain money, assets, or other property owned or held by financial institution.
 6. corruption occurs on different scales.
 7. bank fraud is considered as economic crime.
-8. The first line of defense against economic crime is awareness of one's vulnerability.
+The first line of defense against economic crime is awareness of one's vulnerability.
 9. Every business centre must have fire-insurance policy.
 10. cooperation between the police and the public is important in catching the criminals.